Good Taste the Only Real Moat Left

 A practical loop for training taste

-- Generate 10 to 20 versions with an AI model.
+- Generate 10 to 20 versions.

 - No buzzwords